otodockal/ngx-van/README.md

 ## SSR

--   In order to prevent desktop nav flickering on mobile (when rendered on the server), add the following CSS snippet.
+-   Add this CSS snippet to prevent the desktop navigation from briefly appearing on mobile devices during server-side rendering
--   Use only if your website is SSR.
+-   Only required when using Server-Side Rendering (SSR)

 ```scss
 .ngx-van-ssr {